OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 We're going to be providing power to the LED just like we did in the two previous experiments.
 The only difference is the speed at which we turn the LED on and off, and that will be taken care of in the software!

+We'll make the same LED circuit we used in the [first experiment](#starter-kit-blinking-led-building-the-circuit), so wire that back up.

 #### What You'll Need

-We'll need the same LED circuit we used in the previous two experiments, which includes at minimum:

 * Omega2 plugged into Expansion Dock
-* 1x LEDs
+* 1x LED
 * 2x M-M Jumper Wires
 * 1x 200Ω Resistor
 * Breadboard